sematext/sematext-agent-java/README.md

 [![Build Status](https://travis-ci.org/sematext/sematext-agent-java.svg?branch=master)](https://travis-ci.org/sematext/sematext-agent-java)

 This repository contains the source code for Sematext App Agent.
 Sematext App Agent can be used to collect application metrics from multiple data sources.
-The data sources and the metrics to be collected can be defined in an YAML file.
+The data sources and the metrics to be collected can be defined in YAML files.
 There are number of built-in integrations available for various applications in [sematext-agent-integration](https://github.com/sematext/sematext-agent-integrations) repo.